-Areas of Expertise: Computing and technology
+Areas of Expertise: Electrical and Electronic Engineering

-Currently, Alireza's specific research focus is on developing wearable assistants for extreme sport training to enhance athletes’ performance and evaluate tactile motion instructions.
-He has previously worked in the forensic audio and signal processing in the development and optimisation of audio recording authentication using the electric network frequency criterion, with a PhD in progress.
+Alireza's current specific research focus is on developing wearable assistants for extreme sport training to enhance athletes’ performance and evaluate tactile motion instructions.
+He has previously worked in the forensic audio and signal processing in the development and optimisation of audio recording authentication using the electric network frequency criterion.
 He has a number of years experience in the industry working on embedded audio/video recording systems (AV Niche Recording Systems Ltd, 2008).
 In the early years of his career, Alireza was secretary of the Institution of Engineering and Technology (IET) Younger Member's Section (2006), and then served as chairman of the same committee in 2007.

 Digital Electronics; Core Technology; Audio Electronics; Signals and Control Systems; Engineering Mathematics; Analogue Electronics.

 Sanaei, A., Toulson, R., & Cole, M. (2014).
 Tuning and optimization of an electric network frequency extraction algorithm.
 Journal of the Audio Engineering Society, 62(1/2), 25-36.

 Esfahlani, S. S., Muresan, B., Sanaei, A., & Wilson, G. (2018).
 Validity of the Kinect and Myo armband in a serious game for assessing upper limb movement.
 Entertainment Computing, 27, 150-156, doi: 10.1016/j.entcom.2018.05.003.